 - Appsmith's model is open-source, while Retool's is SaaS

-In case you don't have any fancy integrations, you might want to switch to Appsmith to further reduce cost, enjoy the open-source benefits, and not be limited to any number of internal tool builders and end-users.
+If you don't have any fancy integrations, you might want to switch to Appsmith to further reduce cost, enjoy the open-source benefits, and not be limited to any number of internal tool builders and end-users.